 Two of the most popular algorithms that are based on Gradient Boosted Machines are XGBoost and LightGBM.
-Although we might perform a hit and trial to check which of the two algorithms gives us an edge over the other, it is also important to understand the why and when during selecting them.
+Although we might perform a benchmark test to check which of the two algorithms gives us an edge over the other, it is also important to understand the why and when when selecting them.

 In this blog, we will go over the fundamental differences between XGBoost and LightGBM in order to help us in our machine learning experiments.
-But before we dive into the algorithms, let’s quickly understand the fundamental concept of Gradient Boosting that is a part of both XGBoost and LightGBM.
+But before we dive into the algorithms, let’s quickly understand the fundamental concept of Gradient Boosting, which is a part of both XGBoost and LightGBM.

 What is Gradient Boosting?

-Gradient Boosting refers to a methodology in machine learning where an ensemble of weak learners is used to improve the model performance in terms of efficiency, accuracy, and interpretability.
+Gradient Boosting refers to a method in machine learning where an ensemble of weak learners is used to improve the model performance in terms of efficiency, accuracy, and interpretability.
 These learners are defined as having better performance than random chance.
-Such models are typically decision trees and their outputs are combined for better overall results.
+Such models are typically decision trees, and their outputs are combined for better overall results.

 The hypothesis is to filter out instances that are difficult to accurately predict and develop new weak learners to handle them.

-The initial model is trained and predictions are run on the whole dataset.
-The error between the actual value and prediction is calculated and more weightage is given to the incorrect predictions.
-Subsequently, a new model that attempts to fix the error of the previous model and in a similar way several models are thus created.
+The initial model is trained, and predictions are run on the whole dataset.
+The error between the actual value and prediction is calculated, and more weight is given to the incorrect predictions.
+Subsequently, a new model attempts to fix the error of the previous model, and in a similar way, several models are thus created.
 We arrive at the final model by weighting the mean of all models.

 Gradient Boosting can be applied in the following scenarios:

-1. Regression – taking the average of the outputs by the weak learners
+- Regression: taking the average of the outputs by the weak learners

-2. Classification – finding the class prediction occurring the maximum number of times
+- Classification: finding the class prediction occurring the maximum number of times

 Some of the most popular boosting algorithms widely used in enterprises and data science competitions are XGBoost, LightGBM, and CatBoost.
 Several data science practitioners spend a lot of time pondering over which algorithm to go for and often end up doing a lot of hits and trials.

-Owing to the ever-rising popularity of XGBoost and LightGBM, we are going to explore both of these from a practical standpoint as well as a little bit of theory to understand their pros and cons a little better.
+Owing to the ever-rising popularity of XGBoost and LightGBM, we are going to explore both of these from a practical standpoint as well as a bit of theory to understand their pros and cons better.

 LightBGM and XGBoost: the algorithms